HackYourFuture/debugging/lecture1.md

 But that definition is rather vague.
 Let's break it down.
 Actually a bug consist of three distinct parts:

-1. a **defect** - a piece of code that can cause an infection
+1. A **defect** - a piece of code that can cause an infection.<br/>
+*We can think of a **defect** as the source of a disease.*
-2. an **infection** - a program state that is different from the programmer's intention.
+2. An **infection** - a program state that is different from the programmer's intention.<br/>
+*From the source an **infection** takes place.
+Someone will take ill and in turn that person will make more and more people ill.*
-3. a **failure** - externally observable effect of faulty program behavior caused by the infection.
+3. A **failure** - externally observable effect of faulty program behavior caused by the infection.<br/>

-*TODO To help with the language barrier we first explain the English meaning of *the words defect, infection, and failure.*
+*When we notice someone took ill we know that there has been an infection and that there must have been a source somewhere.*

 # Hello wordl

 Let's look at this program.
-It has a bug in it:
+It has a defect in it:

 ```javascript
 // This program should print: